 Hydrangeas are easy shrubs to maintain and they reward the gardener with huge, eye catching flowerheads that can last for weeks.
 Not only that, after they bloom, the flowerheads are beautiful and long lasting in dried arrangements.
-Perfect Plants offers three different kinds of hydrangeas for different uses in the home landscape.
+Perfect Plants offers three different types of hydrangeas for different uses in the home landscape.
 Place an order online today to buy hydrangeas and have them shipped to your home.
 Use this planting guide to aid you in growing the hydrangeas you know your landscape needs.

-The classic bigleaf hydrangeas produce spherical flower clusters that are blue when grown in acid soil and pink in alkaline soil.
+The classic big leaf hydrangeas produce spherical flower clusters that are blue when grown in acid soil and pink in alkaline soil.
 For blue flowers, the soil pH should be lower than 5.5.
 For pink flowers, it should be 6.5 or higher.
 A soil pH between 5.5 and 6.5 will lead to purple flowers or a combination of blue and pink blooms on the same plant.
 ‘Penny Mac’ is great in shrub borders, behind shorter flowers in beds, and is especially eye-catching in a specimen grouping of three.
 This pink or blue evergreen shrub is perfect for your landscape.
 Prefers morning sun and afternoon shade.
 For hydrangea color help/pH of soil contact us!